GuillaumeGermain/NLP/README.md

 My initial mistake was to train and test the classifiers on a mix of both datasets.
 This lead to very surprisingly good results!
 But it was not representative of the performance on the initial test set, what actually really mattered.

-### Sparsity is a problem
+### Sparsity is a real problem
 The matrix after tokenization is definitely very sparse.
 The matrix size is HUGE compared to the information it contains.
 The information density is very low.
-This is a serious performance problem, as each cell has to be processed, whether it contains a dumb 0 or not.
+This is a performance problem, as each cell has to be processed, whether it contains a dumb 0 or not.
 Applying feature scaling changed the 0s by many mean values, but the information density was still the same (appalling).

 ### System Performance